mattydevicce/pluto/u2-the-browser/d08-selector-inspector/__lesson__/homework/readme.md

   // Give div#the-ring a class of 'magic-imbued-jewelry'
   // Add an event listener so that when a user clicks on the ring,
   // The nazgulScreech function (provided in index.html) is invoked
+  // look up .click() - https://api.jquery.com/click/ in the jQuery docs to see how this works
+  // it'll look like target.click(nazgulScreech)
+  // bit of a freebie since we're not covering events until tomorrow
   // Add div#the-ring as a child element of the li.hobbit representing "Frodo"
   // Use setTimeout to delay the execution of the next function }